-(Dan Tri) - Pham Minh Chuyen (born in 1998) passed the bar exam in California in early November last year.
+(Dan Tri) - Pham Minh Chuyen (born 1998) passed the bar exam in California in early November last year.
 This is considered the bar exam with the lowest passing rate in the United States.

 Graduated with two bachelor's degrees with honors

 Sharing about his dream of studying law, Minh Chuyen said: "Since I started high school, I have been fascinated by American law shows like How to Get Away with Murder, Suits, Better Call Saul...
-These shows made me dream about becoming a cool and sharp lawyer like in the movies.
+These movies made me dream about becoming a cool and sharp lawyer like in the movies.

-After graduating, Minh Chuyen had the opportunity to work at a Big4 law firm.
+After graduating, Minh Chuyen had the opportunity to work at a Big 4 law firm.
 At the same time, she had the opportunity to work in the legal department of a technology company headquartered in Hong Kong.

 After more than two years of working, Minh Chuyen decided to go to Los Angeles (USA) to study for a Master of Laws program specializing in Business and International Economic Law at the University of Southern California.
-Not only did she receive her graduation certificate in May 2024, she also excelled in the top 25% of students awarded the certificate of highest score in the subject of Legal Writing Skills (High Pass Certificate).
-Along with that, she graduated with a master's degree in the top 10% of the entire course.
+Not only did she receive her diploma in May 2024, she also excelled in the top 25% of students awarded the certificate of highest score in the subject of Legal Writing Skills (High Pass Certificate).
+Along with that, she graduated with a Master's degree in the top 10% of the entire course.

 Journey to Pass the Bar Exam in the US